Firan Technology Group Corporation (

-Firan Technology Group Corporation ("FTG") Announces Full Year and Fourth Quarter 2019 Earnings Release and Conference Call With Revised Dates
+Firan Technology Group Corporation ("FTG") Announces Delay in Full Year and Fourth Quarter 2019 Earnings Release and Conference Call

 TORONTO, Feb.
-10, 2020 (GLOBE NEWSWIRE) -- Firan Technology Group Corporation (TSX:FTG) will release the full year and fourth quarter 2019 financial results after market close on Tuesday, February 11, 2020.
+12, 2020 (GLOBE NEWSWIRE) -- Firan Technology Group Corporation (TSX:FTG) has delayed the release of the full year and fourth quarter 2019 financial results, and will announce a new date as soon as it is firm.

-The release date has been revised to allow the Corporation to finalize the impacts, if any, of applying IFRS 15 Revenue from Contracts with Customers and related disclosures within the financial statements.
+The delay is required to allow the Corporation to finalize the impacts, if any, of applying IFRS 15 Revenue from Contracts with Customers and related disclosures within the financial statements.

 ABOUT FIRAN TECHNOLOGY GROUP CORPORATION